wponrails/wp-connector/README.md

 end
 ```

-And the examplefor the `Author` model:
+And an example of an `Author` model:

 ```ruby
 class Author < ActiveRecord::Base